Montel Vontavious Porter: Total Nonstop Action Wrestling (2014–2015, 2019)

 At the January 30, 2014, tapings of Impact Wrestling, Assad returned to TNA using the MVP name, where he was pointed as the storyline "investor" of TNA.
-As an authority figure, he signed The Wolves and counteracting TNA President Dixie Carter's agenda.
-Both feuded over the control of TNA until Lockdown, where two teams, representing MVP and Carter, face each other.
+As an authority figure, he signed The Wolves and counteracted TNA President Dixie Carter's agenda.
+They feuded for control of TNA until Lockdown, where two teams, representing MVP and Carter, faced each other.
 MVP's team defeated Dixie's team with an assist from special referee Bully Ray, earning MVP total control of wrestling operations.

-However, MVP turned heel when, on the May 8 episode of Impact Wrestling, he attacked TNA World Heavyweight Champion Eric Young and announced himself as the number one contender to the title at Slammiversary XII.
+MVP turned heel when, on the May 8 episode of Impact Wrestling, he attacked TNA World Heavyweight Champion Eric Young and announced himself as the number one contender to the title at Slammiversary XII.
 However, MVP suffered a legit torn meniscus and was removed from the match.
 According to PWInsider, the original plans were to crown MVP as champion.
-After that, MVP and Kenny King helped Lashley win the TNA World Heavyweight Championship from Eric Young, but MVP was substituted by Kurt Angle as the on-screen authority figure.
+Imstead, MVP and Kenny King helped Lashley win the TNA World Heavyweight Championship from Eric Young, but MVP was replaced by Kurt Angle as the on-screen authority figure.
 From there, MVP acted as Lashley and King's manager (and occasional partner after his knee's condition improved), while feuding with Angle in promos.
-He defeated Kazma Sakamoto at Bound for Glory and, on the November 5 episode of Impact Wrestling, MVP lost to Bobby Roode in a TNA World Heavyweight Championship match.
+He defeated Kazma Sakamoto at Bound for Glory.
+On the November 5 episode of Impact Wrestling, MVP lost to Bobby Roode in a TNA World Heavyweight Championship match.

 In January 2015, MVP formed a new group, the Beat Down Clan with King, Samoa Joe, Low Ki, and Eric Young, helping Lashley to regain the championship from Roode.
-MVP attempted to present Lashley as the centerpiece of the Clan as well as a "founding member" (officially establishing the MVP-Lashley-King trio as the foundation of the BDC as a faction).
+MVP attempted to present Lashley as the centerpiece of the Clan as well as a "founding member" alongside King and himself.
 However, Lashley turned on them and the Beat Down Clan attacked him.
 At Impact Wrestling: Lockdown (2015), Team Angle (Kurt Angle, Austin Aries, Gunner, and Lashley) defeated The BDC (MVP, Samoa Joe, Low Ki, and Kenny King) in a Lethal Lockdown match.
 On February 27 broadcast of Impact Wrestling, MVP faced Lashley for the title, but was defeated.
 In April, The Beat Down Clan started a feud against the newly formed The Rising (Drew Galloway, Eli Drake and Micah), having several matches between the stables until the June 24, 2015 (aired July 1) episode of Impact Wrestling, where The Beat Down Clan defeated The Rising in a 4-on-3 Handicap match, forcing The Rising to dissolve.
 On July 17, 2015, MVP officially left TNA.
 He was reportedly released in the fallout of a contract dispute between TNA and Lucha Underground.
 MVP had pushed for TNA to sign Hernandez, even though he was at the time still under contract to Lucha Underground.
 When Lucha Underground contacted TNA, they released Hernandez and were forced to re-edit all segments he had been involved in at the past tapings.